swiftlang/swift-evolution/proposals/0228-fix-expressiblebystringinterpolation.md

 The standard library will provide a `DefaultStringInterpolation` type; `StringProtocol`, and therefore `String` and `Substring`, will use this type for their interpolation. (`Substring` did not previously permit interpolation.)

-The standard library will also provide default implementations which forward the interpolated string to `init(stringLiteral:)`.
-The end result is that a type which already supports string literals can support interpolations without any special semantics by simply replacing `ExpressibleByStringLiteral` with `ExpressibleByStringInterpolation`.
+The standard library will also provide two sets of default implementations:

+* For types using `DefaultStringInterpolation`, it will provide a default `init(stringInterpolation:)` which extracts the value after interpolation and forwards it to `init(stringLiteral:)`.
+Thus, types which currently conform to `ExpressibleByStringLiteral` and use `String` as their literal type can add simple interpolation support by merely changing their conformance to `ExpressibleByStringInterpolation`.

+* For other types, it will provide a default `init(stringLiteral:)` which constructs a `Self.StringInterpolation` instance, calls its `appendLiteral(_:)` method, and forwards it to `init(stringInterpolation:)`.
+(An unavailable or deprecated `init(stringLiteral:)` will ensure that this is never used with the `init(stringInterpolation:)` provided for `DefaultStringInterpolation`-using types, which would cause infinite recursion.)

 ### The `appendInterpolation` method(s)